londonacademyofit/WebAppModernJS/README.md

 WebAppModernJS
 ==============

-This repository contains all the project code for the 'Web Application Development with Modern JavaScript' workshop run by the London Academy of IT.
+This repository contains the project code for the 'Web Application Development with Modern JavaScript' workshop run by the London Academy of IT.

 The project is a simple party-planning app.